Skip to main content

 • “De-void stands out in the PC gaming landscape with its potent blend of deep narrative and rich atmospheric exploration.”

-• “I believe this is understandable as it is a low budget product - the atmosphere certainly compensates especially when you are able to finally put on the VR helmet to be able to see the crew members.”
+• “I believe this is understandable as it is a low-budget product - the atmosphere certainly compensates, especially when you are finally able to put on the VR helmet to see the crew members.”

 • “If you like System Shock kind of atmosphere and experience, don't think twice!”